rockdaboot/wget2/docs/wget2_manual.md

   When specified, causes --save-cookies to also save session cookies.
 Session cookies are normally not saved because they are meant to be kept in memory and forgotten when you exit the browser.
 Saving them is useful on sites that require you to log in or to visit the home page before you can access some pages.
-With this option, multiple Wget runs are considered a single browser session as far as the site is concerned.
+With this option, multiple Wget2 runs are considered a single browser session as far as the site is concerned.

-  Since the cookie file format does not normally carry session cookies, Wget marks them with an expiry timestamp of
+  Since the cookie file format does not normally carry session cookies, Wget2 marks them with an expiry timestamp of
-  0. Wget's --load-cookies recognizes those as session cookies, but it might confuse other browsers.
+  0. Wget2's --load-cookies recognizes those as session cookies, but it might confuse other browsers.
 Also note that cookies so loaded will be treated as other session cookies, which means that if you want --save-cookies to preserve them again, you must use --keep-session-cookies again.

 * --ignore-length

-  Unfortunately, some HTTP servers (CGI programs, to be more precise) send out bogus "Content-Length" headers, which makes Wget go wild, as it thinks not all the document was retrieved.
+  Unfortunately, some HTTP servers (CGI programs, to be more precise) send out bogus "Content-Length" headers, which makes Wget2 go wild, as it thinks not all the document was retrieved.
 You can spot this syndrome if Wget retries getting the same document again and again, each time claiming that the (otherwise normal) connection has closed on the very same byte.

-  With this option, Wget will ignore the "Content-Length" header---as if it never existed.
+  With this option, Wget2 will ignore the "Content-Length" header---as if it never existed.

 * --header=header-line